The SU Council year 2019/20 has ended. Your new SU Councillors will be elected in October & November of 2020.

 How to Become a Councillor

-If you would like to become an SU Councillor nominations open during September each year, so look out for info around then!
+If you would like to become an SU Councillor, nominations open during Semester 1 each year, so look out for more information then!

 Support for SU Councillors on Meetings, Polices, Motions, Papers and much more.